Arbab Jehangir Khan: Personal life

+His nephew Shehzad Arbab was a bureaucrat who ended his career as Chief Secretary Khyber Pakhtunkhwa and Azad Jammu Kashmir.
+He later joined Pakistan Tehreek-e-Insaf and was appointed Special Assistant to Prime Minister Imran Khan.
+Arbab Jehangir Khan's elder brother was Commissioner Dera Ismail Khan.

+He was the sixth of seven brothers, three of whom served in Pakistan Army one of them being Arbab Niaz Muhammad who was later appointed a Minister and the cricket stadium in peshawar is named after him.

 Political career

+Arbab Jehangir Khan started his political career in 1969.
+In 1970, he contested election for the first time and was elected to Provincial Assembly from National Awami Party.

+In the 1977 general elections He secured his seat by winning the provincial assembly seat from Pakistan People Party and in 1985 elections he was sworn in as the 8th Chief Minister of North-West-Frontier-Province now Khyber Pakhtunkhwa.

+In 1988 he ran for the Provincial Assembly seat as an independent candidate continuing his winning streak.

-Arbab Jehangir started his political career in 1969.
-In 1977, he contested election for his first time and was elected to National Assembly from Pakistan Muslim league.
-A lawyer by profession, he earned the distinction of being electorally undefeated in every election in which he contested in his 32-year political career.
-He was retired from politics prior to the 2002 general elections.
+From 1990 and onwards he shifted his focus towards National politics securing the 1990, 1993 and 1997 National Assembly seat.
+A lawyer by profession, he earned the distinction of being electorally undefeated in every election he contested in his 32-year political career.

+Due to health issues, he retired from politics prior to the 2002 general elections.
 He held senior positions in all Pakistan's major political parties including Pakistan Muslim League, Awami National Party and Pakistan People's Party.

 Death

 Arabab Jehangir Khan died due to cardiac arrest on Tuesday, 16 October 2007 at the age of 71.
+Thousands gathered to offer his funeral in University of Peshawar.
 He was laid to rest in his family graveyard in Tehkal area of Peshawar.